Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 A risk strategy is designed in accordance with your business needs, taking into consideration the level of relevance of the MDD (Merchant Defined Data) fields.
 Even if those fields are not sent, they will still be charged during the validation of the test transactions.
 For this reason, we request that a prior analysis of the documentation is carried out and the store informs the fields that cannot be sent.

-<aside class="warning">In case of any field with no data to be sent, simply ignore the field itself.
-Do not send any empty fields.</aside>
+<aside class="warning">Do not send any empty fields.
+In case of any fields with no data to be sent, simply skip it.</aside>

 **Level of Relevance of the MDD Fields**